tml21/libtml-java/doc/tml_bin_install.md

 The libTML-java freeBSD package depends on the  libTML-c freeBSD package.

-So install the libTML-c freeBSD package first.
+Install the libTML-c freeBSD package and the packages it depends on first

 ## libTML-java freeBSD package ##
 Download the libTML-java freeBSD package onto your target system.